 Equipment issued from storerooms

-Transfer from state surplus
+Transfer from State Surplus

-Transfer of equipment within the University
+Transfer to the University with Researcher

-Transfer to the University with researcher
+Transfer of Equipment within the University

-Title transfer from sponsor
+Title Transfer from Sponsor

 In some instances equipment bought with certain sponsored project funds (grants, contracts, gifts, or federal appropriations) is owned by the sponsoring agency but is used in research at the University of Illinois.
-See Title Transfer From Sponsor section of the FA104 Equipment Loans and Other Transfers Training (PDF) for more information.
+For more information, consult "Title Transfer From Sponsor" in FA104 Equipment Loans and Other Transfers Training.